dahuatechnologies/dahuatechnologies/README.md

 **Remember this Zero: Using FPGA to Expert Processor Development and Expert OS Microkernel**

 **Remember this One: Expert OS Microkernel connecting to AI OS Microkernel Data Center Management**

 ---

+**Books: Circuit Design with Vhdl, Third Edition; Finite State Machines in Hardware: Theory and Design (with VHDL and SystemVerilog); The Minix Book: Operating Systems Design and Implementation.**

+---